Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Use baby wipes for sensitive skin.
 It works like magic!

 Don't blame yourself too much.
 You might still have the problem if you never wore mascara.
 I have worn it for 50 years and don't have that problem.
-I still wear it and if they bury me without it I will sit up in my casket, and make them put it on.
-Use a good moisturizer and keep wearing that mascara.

 A good way to remove mascara without tugging is to close your eye and gently press a cotton ball with makeup remover to it for a few seconds, then carefully wipe away.
 Waterproof mascara is harder to remove so stick with the regular kind.
 If you can find products for sensitive skin try those too.
 I had to give up on eye makeup myself a few years ago as it always seems to irritate my eyes anymore.
 I think sometimes we just develop a sensitivity to these things!

 If mascara is not waterproof, I use aloe vera gel to remove mine.
 A jar lasts forever, can be used for several things, is relatively cheap, works well, actually soothes the eyes if you get it in, and is extremely healing.
-Plus, once you put it on the lashes, it stays put softening the mascara, until you take it off.

 I use plain unscented petroleum jelly or Vaseline.
 Wipe off with soft tissue.
 I have severely sensitive skin and every fragrance burns it.
 So I am very limited on what I can use to remove makeup.
 I only wear make up on occasion.
 This also has the advantage of softening your eye area.